3mdeb/news-and-ideas/post.md

 je   never      # WARNING: JE & JZ is the same instruction
 ```

-Note that it's totally valid to put many conditional jumps
+Note that, it's totally valid to put many conditional jumps
 one by one, because they don't affect `EFLAGS` register.

 # Stack